Applying for a Global Specialty Sugar Certificate

 Organic sugar was later added to the list of specialty sugars.
 (61 FR 42935, August 19, 1996)

-USDA will administer the FY 2017 specialty sugar TRQ (metric tons) in six tranches.
+USDA administers the FY 2024 specialty sugar TRQ (metric tons) in five tranches.

 A specialty sugar certificate valid for that fiscal year must accompany sugar imported (entered) into U.S. Customs territory under the specialty sugar TRQ.